-Nvidia's impressive GeForce GTX 1080 graphics cards have been around for nearly six months now, how time flies.
+Nvidia's impressive GeForce GTX 1080 graphics cards have been around for many months now, how time flies.
 The GTX 1080 uses Nvidia's current Pascal GP104 architecture, and it's incredibly fast.
 It has more VRAM, and has a better price per performance value than the previous generation's GTX 980 Ti.
 With the release of the GTX 1080 Ti, it's not longer the most powerful graphics card on the market but it's still our favorite.

 In PC Gamer's review of the GTX 1080, you can tell why we love it so much.
 Short of the 1080 Ti, this is the card to get if you're looking to max out your graphics settings on a 4K display.
 We ran benchmarks on 15 games, and the GTX 1080 came out on top in just about all of them.

 So now all you have to do is decide which model of the GTX 1080 to buy.
 There are plenty of manufacturers offering their own options, and below you'll find the best deals on the Internet for all of them.
 Want to play the latest games at the highest graphical settings?
 Here's where you start.

 The best Asus GTX 1080 deals

 Asus has a handful of good options for Nvidia's new beast of a graphics card.
 The company's ROG Strix O8G has an OC mode base / boost clock speed of 1784 / 1936 MHz, which is much higher than the 1607 / 1733 MHz on Nvidia's reference card.
 It's also got a custom cooler which Asus says keeps the card 30 percent cooler than the reference.

 The best Gigabyte GTX 1080 deals